dev-scripts/prakashbhandari.com.np/content/posts/how-to-dockerize-a-react-application.md

 Dockerizing is the process of packing, deploying, and running applications using Docker containers.
 Docker is very popular among the developers.
-In this post, I am going to show you **"How to Dockerizing the React Application?"**. for local development and production ready.
+In this post, I am going to show you **"How to Dockerizing the React Application?"**. for local development and ready for production with great performance.

 Before that I will briefly define what is docker and react.